haesy/jnumber/README.md

-# JNumber
+# JNumber - `strconv` for Japanese numerals

 Go module that implements the conversion between UTF-8 encoded Japanese numerals and uint64/int64/big.Int.

-Support for big.Int is limited to numbers |x| < 10^72.
+## Features

+- fast
+- zero/low allocations
+- zero external dependencies
+- supports conversion from/to `int64`, `uint64` and `big.Int`
+- supports numbers |x| < 10^72 (as long as they fit into the used datatype)
+- supports daiji (大字), both current and obsolete ones
+- supports serial numbers like 二〇二三 for 2023
-Negative numbers use "マイナス" as a prefix.
+- negative numbers use マイナス as a prefix

 ## Examples